requizm/simon/readme.md

 # Simon

 Simon is a memorization game with colored buttons.
-This game is made with C++ and the [SDL Game Engine](https://github.com/JelleVos1/sdl-game-engine)
+This game is made with C++ and [Wase Engine](https://github.com/JelleVos1/wase-engine)

 ![Game preview](images/simon.png)